Bukhara slave trade: Indian people

 A source of slaves were Hindu Indians imported via the Hindu Kush in Afghanistan, who were popular for the domestic market in Bukhara.
 Alongside Christian Russians, Buddhist Qalmaqs, non-Sunni Afghans and Shia Iranians, Hindu Indians were an important category of slaves in the Central Asian slave trade from the Middle Ages and the early modern era.
 According to historian Scott Levi, Hindus, who were identified by Muslim jurists as polytheists and therefore kafirs (non-believers), were considered unquestionably legitimate targets for enslavement.

-Indian merchants transported Indian slaves to the Central Asian slave market, and enslaved Indians were bought or traded for commodities such as horses by Central Asian slave traders, who transported them to Central Asia via the Hindu Kush by caravan; in 1581 the Portuguese Jesuit missionary Father Antonio Monserrate noted that the "Gaccares" (Ghakkars) tribe in Punjab who functioned as mediators in the slave trade between Indian and Central Asia, trading Indian slaves for Central Asian horses to such a degree that they became associated with the proverb, "slaves from India, horses from Parthia".
+Indian merchants transported Indian slaves to the Central Asian slave market, and enslaved Indians were bought or traded for commodities such as horses by Central Asian slave traders, who transported them to Central Asia via the Hindu Kush by caravan; in 1581 the Portuguese Jesuit missionary Father Antonio Monserrate noted that the "Gaccares" (Gakhar) tribe in Punjab who functioned as mediators in the slave trade between Indian and Central Asia, trading Indian slaves for Central Asian horses to such a degree that they became associated with the proverb, "slaves from India, horses from Parthia".
 The caravan roads of Central Asia were frequented by bandits who robbed the merchants along the roads, the merchants and their retinue could be not only robbed but themselves taken captive and sold on the slave market.

 Indian slaves were also given as gifts between rulers; in the 16th century, for example, four slaves skilled in masonry were given by the Mughal emperor Akbar to 'Abd Allah Khan II of Bukhara.
 In 1589, the price of a thirty-three-year-old male Indian slave in good health was sold in Samarkand for 225 tanga, and Indians were referred to as "slave-sheep".